conect2ai/vehicle2nodered/README.md

 - In the option `User email address`, put your e-mail

-After that, if the OBD-II is rightly connected to Torque App Pro, you should start receiving messages at the Node-RED server with the values of each measure made by the sensors of your car.

 ### Part III) Configure your service on Timescale

 1- Create an account on [Timescale](https://www.timescale.com/)